Paperspace/gradient-utils/README.md

 # Gradient ML SDK

-This is an SDK for performing Machine Learning with Gradientº, intended to work with Paperspace infrastructure.
+This is an SDK for performing Machine Learning with Gradientº, it can be installed in addition to [gradient-cli](https://github.com/Paperspace/gradient-cli).

-**Remember:**
-Currently, this SDK does _not_ support machines outside of Paperspace infrastructure!

 # Requirements